joolstorrentecalo/gitlab-design/.gitlab/issue_templates/Heuristic Buddy UX Scorecard.md

 1. [ ] Setup the environment your Heuristic Buddy will need to use to complete their evaluation.
 Depending on your needs this may take several hours to setup, test and get right.
 Please plan accordingly.
     * This environment should attempt to replicate the most realistic scenario that's appropriate for your persona in a "new user" state.
 This may not be a brand new/empty project.
     * Think about your selected persona and what knowledge they might already bring to the table.
 Is there anything that you'd expect them to know about this space and environment that your Heuristic Buddy may not know?
 If so, write that out for them so they'll know what to do should they encounter that situation.
+1. [ ] Create a new [Dovetail project using the UX scorecard template](https://dovetailapp.com/projects/new) and fill in the readme details.
+Your heuristic buddy will use this to document any observations or findings that come out of this scorecard.
+Add a link to the project in your issue description.
 1. [ ] Ping your Heuristic Buddy and let them know it's ready for them to conduct the evaluation.
 1. [ ] Work with your Heuristic Buddy to ensure they'll be evaluating GitLab in the correct environment setup that is appropriate to a new user attempting to complete the JTBD that you've selected.
     * Be prepared to collaborate with your buddy should something come up unexpectadly.